CBarge/ProjectDankMemes/README.md

 REMEMBER TO HAVE A CONSOLE OPEN UP AS A SUBPROCESS

-Rhenn: Currently working engine abstraction
+Rhenn: Currently working on camera simulation